 Pick up every item in the room that doesn't belong there and either put it back in its place or put it in your bin for donating.
 Then evaluate your furniture.
 Do you have too much?
 Is it comfortable?
 Do all the lamps work?
 If there is anything you can remove, do so now.
 Remember, too much stuff means more time cleaning and occupying yourself with things that do not contribute to a life of value.

 That said, if there are pieces that are functional but not beautiful, don't throw them away just to buy more.
 See if you can put in a little DIY time to fix them up to fit your refreshed room.
 I did that with an old IKEA floor lamp recently.
-Check out this and these other projects to give you ideas.

 2. Determine the best spot for your TV.